 Have you ever dreamt of forming groups based on criteria, such as bringing students together based on their preference for work topics or mixing students according to their orientation?
-The TeamUp activity allows teachers to setup a questionnaire and compose groups taking into account the students' answers.
+The TeamUp activity allows teachers to set up a questionnaire and compose groups taking into account the students' answers.
 Watch TeamUp demo video (in French)

 The TeamUp activity first allows you to set up a questionnaire with multiple-choice questions with the possibility of restricting the answers.
 For example, it is possible to require the student to tick exactly 2 options from the list of available options.

-The questionnaire is available to students from the opening date, and they can they can fill it out.
+The questionnaire is available to students from the opening date, and they can fill it out.
 As soon as the closing date has passed, the teacher can start the composition of the groups by using 4 approaches:

 - group similar individuals together;